|

 Another advert in a music paper, Melody Maker I believe.
 Before the

-on the wall in music shops or the classifieds section of the music papers.
+board on the wall in music shops or the classifieds section of the music

-Plus, of course, hanging out in bars and clubs – a fine and attractive
+papers.
+Plus, of course, hanging out in bars and clubs – a fine and

 I’d become very disenchanted trying to find like-minded people.
 So many